nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 /Users/barneche
 ```

 Note that I'm in my *home* directory.
 Whenever you start up a terminal, you will start in the home directory.
 Every user has their own home directory where they have full access to do whatever they want.
-For example, my user ID is `barneche`, the `pwd` command tells us that we are in the `/Users/barneche` directory.
+For example, my user ID is `barneche`, the `pwd` command tells me that I am in the `/Users/barneche` directory.
 This is the home directory for the `barneche` user.
 Yours should (hopefully) look different.

 **Changing Directories**